 top of page

 Elva La Treque, born Ellen Johnson (January 19, 1923 - March 2, 1995) was an American actress best known for a prolific portfolio of femme fatales.
 After being discovered by Mitsumount executives in her late teens it didn’t take her long to find her place in the studio system or in the world of Hollywood.
 Coming from a modest background in Menominee, Michigan, La Treque's parents worked for Lloyd’s industries in manufacturing and retail.
-Her film career spanned from 1942 to 1956 when she fell out of favor with the studio and was unable to make the leap to the new medium of television.
+Her film career spanned from 1942 to 1956 when she fell out of favor with the studio and was unable to make the leap to television.
 In 1968 she made one last attempt in the B movie “Fred, Carol, Ted, and Granny” by the failing Helmsdale Productions.
 The film was released one year shy of the infinitely more successful “Bob & Carol & Ted & Alice”.
-The failure of her film and the success of the Mazursky film rendered La Treque unable to slay her long fought demons and in 1975 she was institutionalized and remained so until 1994 when the doctors threw their hands up and released her.
-She died less than a year later on the streets of New York City.
+The failure of the film and the success of the Mazursky film rendered La Treque unable to slay her long fought demons and in 1975 she was institutionalized and remained so until 1994 when the doctors threw their hands up and released her.
+She died less than a year later in New York City.

 Childhood

-Elva was born Ellen Johnson on 19 January 2023 in Menominee, Michigan she was the only child of James (Jimmy) and Marjorie (Madge) Johnson.
+Elva was born Ellen Johnson on 19 January 1923 in Menominee, Michigan she was the only child of James (Jimmy) and Marjorie (Madge) Johnson.
 Jimmy worked at the Llyod’s Manufacturing Company making wicker for baby carriages while Madge worked at Lloyd’s Department store.
-It was afternoons after school spent at the Wonder Store (so called for its European goods and products rivaling any big city department store) where Elva formed her early desire for the finer things in life and it was at the on site Lloyd’s Theater where she figured out how to get them.
+It was afternoons after school spent at the Wonder Store (so called for its European goods and products rivaling any big city department store) where Elva formed her early desire for the finer things in life but it was at the on site Lloyd’s Theater where she figured out how to get them.
 In 1940 when Gracie Allen, who was running for President on the Surprise Party ticket, came to town to accept her nomination as Mayor, Elva got to meet her first real life movie star.
 Allen was later disqualified for mayorship since she was not a resident but the stars were indelibly in Elva’s eyes from that moment on.

 Early Career

-Mistumount wasted on time putting Elva to work.
-Her first year with the studio brought her starring roles in “Swiss Miss”, “Horsin/ Around”, and “The Ice Queen”.
-Along with “Melondolly Baby” these first films were light fare and did not give her much chance to show her talent.
-Many critics have said that her real career came later in 1943 with the release of “Dame in Distress” where she was able to fully exercise her flare for melodrama which would illuminate both her career and her personal life.
-La Treque’s career spanned the heyday of the studio system.
-Mitsumount like other studios at the time.
+Mistumount wasted no time putting Elva to work.
+Her first year with the studio brought her starring roles in “Swiss Miss”, “Horsin' Around”,“The Ice Queen”, and "The Brass Ring".
+These first films were light fare and did not give her much chance to show her talent.
+Many critics have said that her real career came later in 1943 with the release of “Dame in Distress” where she was able to fully exercise her flare for melodrama which would infiltrate both her career and her personal life.

-Elva Le Treque
+Elva La Treque

 La Treque, c.
 1947